layaramesh/Womens-Safety-App/README.md

 **How it works:**
 - Enter your name and trusted contacts (phone numbers)
 - Set a timeout duration (supports fractional minutes like 0.5 for quick tests!)
-- Start sharing — contacts receive an SMS notification
+- Start sharing — contacts receive an Phone Call
 - Location updates are logged every 10 seconds
 - Auto-stops after your specified timeout